Ny Vestergade 13: Maag family

-The property was later purchased by timber merchant Christian Ludvig Maag.
-In 1744-57, he commissioned Michael Gottlieb Bindesbøll tp refurbish the building which was also heightened with an extra floor.
-He also charged Georg Hilker, P. C. Skovgaard and Constantin Hansen with decorating the first floor.
+She kept the building until her death.
+The property was subsequently passed to their son Christian Ludvig Maag (1809-1861).
+In 1855-1857, he refurbished the building with the assistance of Michael Gottlieb Bindesbøll.
+The building was also heightened with one storey.
+The artists Georg Hilker, P. C. Skovgaard and Constantin Hansen were charged with interior decorations of the first-floor apartment.
 Hilker was a resident in the building for a couple of years after completing his work for Maag.

-Dansk Arbejdsgiverforening refurbished in 1975-1978 under supervision of the architect Preben Hansen (1908-1989) and in collaboration with the National Museum.
-The renovation received an award from the City of Copenahgen in 1880.

 Countess Danner

-Countess Danner purchased the building in 1864 and used it as a summer residence until her death.
-The rest of the year was spent in her house in Skodsborg or at Jægerspris Castle..
+In 1864, Ny Vestergade 13 was sold for 54,000 Danish rigsdaler to Countess Danner.
+It served as her city home until her death.
+The rest of the year was spent in her house in Skodsborg or at Jægerspris Castle.